Coping with infertility

-Experiencing infertility, regardless of cause, can pose significant emotional, physical, and financial challenges.
-Struggling with something that we understand to happen so naturally and to come so easily to others can feel frustrating, upsetting, and unfair.
+Experiencing infertility, regardless of cause, can take its toll on your mind, your body, your relationships, and your finances.
+Struggling with something that we understand to happen so naturally and to come so seamlessly to others can feel frustrating, upsetting, and unfair.

-Thankfully, science has evolved to help individuals and couples toward their family-building goals.
-Family is an ever-broadening concept.
+Thankfully, science has evolved to help individuals and couples build families even with fertility challenges.
+In fact, family is an ever-broadening concept.
 According to a 2015 Pew report, “. . .
 There is no longer one dominant family form in the United States.
 Parents today are raising their children against a backdrop of increasingly diverse and, for many, constantly evolving family forms.”

-Still, struggling with infertility – or using assisted reproductive technologies – can be a stressful and time-consuming process, straining individuals and relationships.
+Still, struggling with infertility - or using assisted reproductive technologies - can be a stressful and time-consuming process, straining individuals, relationships, and bank accounts.

 - Coping with anxiety, stress, and depression